WISE OWL EXERCISES

 Create a report called Gender stereotyping, then within this manually create a parameter which has three possible values for gender:

-Create a stored procedure which lists out all of the actors for any given value of the gender parameter (make sure you choose the same parameter name in your stored procedure as you used when creating the parameter, otherwise SSRS will create a new parameter alongside the existing one).
+Now create a stored procedure which lists out all of the actors for any given value of the gender parameter (make sure you choose the same parameter name in your stored procedure as you used when creating the parameter, otherwise SSRS will create a new parameter alongside the existing one).

 Get your report to show all of the actors for the gender chosen, colouring the report pink if you choose Female or blue if you choose Male.
 For example: